-The amount of yarn you'll need for an arm knit blanket will depend on the size of the blanket and the thickness of the yarn.
-For a small blanket, you'll need around 1 to 2 skeins of yarn, while a larger blanket will require 3 to 4 skeins.
+The amount of yarn you'll need for an arm knitted blanket will depend on the size of the blanket and the thickness of the yarn.
+For a small chunky knit blanket, you'll need around 1 to 2 skeins of yarn, while a larger blanket will require 3 to 4 skeins.
 If you're using a thicker yarn, you may need even more yarn to achieve the desired thickness.

 How do you determine gauge with arm knitting?

 There is no definitive answer to this question, as every knitter's gauge will be slightly different.
-However, there are a few general tips that can help you get an accurate gauge when arm knitting.
+However, there are a few general tips that can help you get an accurate gauge when arm knitting a chunky blanket.

 First, it's important to use the same type of yarn throughout your project.
 If you switch between different types of yarn, it will be difficult to get an accurate gauge.
 Second, make sure that your tension is even throughout the project.
 If you knit too tightly or too loosely in one area, it will throw off your gauge.